timsexperiments/intro-to-relational-databases/submissions/homework_1/cc1759/hw.md

 Your cart would either be more simaler to the past orders database or the list database I'm not sure.
 I would think the lists database because I don't think it would need all the extra information like the past orders table, so maybe litterally just make it the same as the lists

-they probally also have a list for items ordered by everyone so they can ship the right things out to the right location.

 ### **Discord**